-Established in 1871, SUNY Buffalo State's long history and commitment to education are the cornerstones of its respected reputation.
+Established in 1871, Buffalo State's long history and commitment to education are the cornerstones of its respected reputation.

-Enrollment (Fall 2012)
+Enrollment (Fall 2016)

-88 percent of all classes have fewer than 40 students
+85 percent of all classes have fewer than 40 students

 Classes for undergraduate majors usually have between 12 and 15 students.

-1,220 full time
+1,239 full time

 572 part time

 There are 100,000+ Buffalo State alumni in the U.S. and around the world; more than 57,000 in Western New York.